 This article explains further why authentic rugs, especially wool rugs, are so expensive.

 #3 - What Makes Hand-Knotted Pakistani Carpets Durable?

 While the wool itself is a durable material, the techniques used by professional weavers enhance the imperishability of Pakistani rugs.
 This is the case for all pakistani carpet rugs that went through the hand knotting process.

 Hand-knotted Pakistani carpets were built by manually putting together individual pieces of wool yarn onto a loom to create a wool rug.
 Meanwhile, hand-tufted rugs were made with a small tufting gun to punch a design into a canvas.

 In RugKnots, we both sell hand knotted and hand tufted rugs.
 Both of them are made of high standards and are guaranteed to last.
 Making a choice between them is hard, but why should you pick one over the other?

 One answer to this is durability.
 Due to hand knotting process done by skilled workers, these rugs are expected to last for more than 50 years.
 In addition, it takes a lifetime of practice for someone to learn the methods of hand knotting while the training for hand tufting is a lot faster and easier.

 #4 - Is A Pakistani Rug A Good Investment?

-All authentic Pakistani rugs are investments.
+All authentic types of Pakistani rugs are investments.
 However, the investment value varies depending on the techniques used to construct a piece.

 Without a doubt, hand-knotted rugs are far bigger investments than those created with a machine due to the following reasons: